German bombing of Britain, 1914–1918: Theatreland Raid

 In December 1915, more P-class Zeppelins and the first of the new Q-class airships were delivered.
 The Q-class was larger than the P-class, lengthened to 585 ft, adding two gasbags, improving the ceiling and bomb-load.
 Better defensive measures of the British made raids more hazardous and several airships were destroyed.
 By mid-1916, there were 271 anti-aircraft guns and 258 searchlights in England.
 New types of Zeppelin with improved ceilings restored the German technical advantage but led to further flying and navigation problems; oxygen was needed to fly at high altitude, the extreme cold led to crew fatigue and more faults.
 German meteorologists did not appreciate the differing wind conditions likely to be met at high altitude.
-Defence against Zeppelins was haphazard and divided between the RNAS and the Royal Flying Corps (RFC), the Navy engaging enemy airships approaching the coast and the RFC responsible once the Zeppelins were over land.
+Defence against Zeppelins was haphazard and divided between the RNAS and the RFC, the Navy engaging enemy airships approaching the coast and the RFC responsible once the Zeppelins were over land.
 The War Office believed that the Zeppelins used a layer of inert gas to protect themselves from incendiary bullets and discouraged the use of such ammunition in favour of bombs.
 Trials of incendiary bullets in mid-1915 at Gosport and Upavon were unimpressive and the explosive Pomeroy bullet attracted little official interest.
 Experiments undertaken in 1916 by the RFC at the School of Musketry, Hythe using a mixture of explosive and incendiary rounds were promising and 500,000 Pomeroy bullets were ordered; a mixture of Pomeroy, Brock and Buckingham bullets brought the defending aircraft their first victories.